wholder/LaserCut/README.md

   - **7/20/2018** - Moved "Materials" Menu into "Zing Settings" Menu using enhancements to ParameterDialog class.
   - **7/22/2018** - Added "Get GRBL Coordinates" Menu to Mini CNC (used to read and set G54, etc coordinate space values)
   - **4/23/2019** - Extensive rewrite to implement new click and drag to select set feature
+  - **5/7/2019** - Added "Export to DXF" using the [JDXF](https://jsevy.com/wordpress/index.php/java-and-android/jdxf-java-dxf-library/) library by Jonathan Sevy and fixed some errors in "Import DXF" when reading files with SPLINE entities.
 ## Under Development
 - Support for a user-extendable library of specialized cutout shapes, such as for mounting RC Servos (to replace and extend the current Nema Stepper code)
 - Import vector shapes from EPS (Encapsulated PostScript®) files